netlify-templates/victor-hugo/site/content/blog/chicago-area-school-beating-stats-math.md

 ---
-title: "How one Chicago-area school district is beating the statistics in math"
+title: "How one Chicago-area school district is beating the statistics in math | MathBRIX Blog"
 date: 2018-07-16
 ---